LinuxJedi/ilbm-thumb-kde/README.md

 This is a plugin for KDE Plasma to provide thumbnail support for Amiga IFF / ILBM files in Dolphin.

-It not only resizes the IFF image for thumbnails, but it corrects the aspect ratio for full screen images to 4:3 (ie. 640x200 gets stretched to 640x480 first, 320x400 becomes 640x480).
+It not only resizes the IFF image for thumbnails, but it extracts the aspect ratio for the file and compensates for this.
+This is because Amigas can have resolutions such as 640x200 and 320x400 on a 4:3 screen, which will make the images seem squashed without the compensation.

 ![Dolphin example](pics/thumbs.png)